vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 have had a rather short reigṇ Both of his charters date from his 3rd regnal year̥ 41 They were issued from Śrīpura, this time, however, without media-tion of Indrabala or another sāmanta.
 It appears not implausible that the

 death of Sudevarāja was followed by a power struggle between the old family of Śarabhapur and the feudatories of the newly founded Śrīpura.
-Within the family of the Pāṇḍuvam

-. śins of Mekalā this may also have led to a conflict of
+Within the family of the Pāṇḍuvaṁśins of Mekalā this may also have led to a conflict of

 interests, in particular between Śūrabala, reigning in Mekalā, and Nannarāja,